Macomb Public Library

 Copy Machine

-A coin-operated copy machine is available at the front door for public use.
+A coin-operated copy machine is available for public use across from the Information Desk.
 Cost is ten cents per side.
 The machine accepts quarters, nickels, and dimes.
 Employees are available to assist if needed.

 History of the Macomb Public Library